FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 then match query melody notes by measuring Euclidean distance between feature vectors.
 This scheme has several advantages:

 * Local matching.
-Query moledy can be a short fragment, whose length is just enough to distinguish source music from other similar ones.
+Query melody can be a short fragment, whose length is just enough to distinguish source music from other similar ones.

-* Key insensitive, i.e. the query notes can be on a different key with source moledy.
+* Key insensitive, i.e. the query melody can be on a different key with source melody.
 Because wavelet transformed vectors only extract relative pitch information.

 * Pitch error tolerant.
 Euclidean distance magnitude of feature vectors reflect the similarity of melody fragments.
-If query notes have slight off-pitch from correct source notes, distance loss will keep tiny.
+If query melody have slight off-pitch from correct source melody, distance loss will keep tiny.

-However, on a particular purpose, there are some issues in this scheme:
+However, on our particular purpose of piano playing, there are some issues in this scheme:

 ---